What Is Impressionism in Art & Film? Definition & Examples

 A woman stands in a field at sunset, facing a large Victorian house on the horizon

-Néstor Almendros captured this frame in Days of Heaven (1978, Paramount) during the golden hour, when the sky glows like a Turner canvas.
-The silhouetted figure, warm haze, and soft contours mirror Impressionist ideals, privileging mood and fleeting light over sharp definition.
+Néstor Almendros captured this frame in Days of Heaven (1978, Paramount) during golden hour, when the sky glows and edges soften.
+The silhouette and haze put mood first, which matches the Impressionist focus on fleeting light.
 Image Credit: Paramount Pictures.

-Cinematographer Néstor Almendros used only natural sources, creating hazy, diffused frames where light becomes the subject.
-Sunlight filters through fields, glows behind faces, and softens every outline.
+Cinematographer Néstor Almendros relies heavily on natural sources, creating hazy, diffused frames where light becomes the subject.
+Sunlight filters through fields, glows behind faces, and softens outlines.

 Color as Emotional Texture

-In In the Mood for Love (2000, Block 2), Christopher Doyle’s cinematography layers emerald greens and deep reds inside narrow hallways and rain-soaked streets.
+In In the Mood for Love (2000, Block 2), Christopher Doyle layers emerald greens and deep reds inside narrow hallways and rain-soaked streets.

 A woman in a red dress crouches on a footbridge over a sunlit canal surrounded by green trees

 In Amélie (2001, UGC-Fox Distribution), rich greens and glowing light create a whimsical, painterly atmosphere.
-Cinematographer Bruno Delbonnel saturates the frame with color and shadow, echoing the ambient softness and visual charm of Impressionist landscapes.
+Bruno Delbonnel saturates the frame with color and soft contrast, which supports a dreamy, impressionistic mood.
 Image Credit: UGC-Fox Distribution.

 Framing and Blurred Detail